Make your nest nicer and sell it faster!

 I guess you are talking about the highest dollars and about the convenience of the selling - buying process.

-First, if you sell lower and you buy quickly - you buy for the lower price too, so you have the lower mortgage.
+First, if you sell lower at the low market and you buy quickly - you buy for the lower price too, so you have the lower mortgage.